Rjbern/CIS-350-Project/README.md

 ### 3.1 Class Diagram

+The class diagram as shown in Figure 2 describes how the code was designed to be layed out.

 <p align="center">
   <img src="./readmeFigures/classDiagram.png" width="700" title="classDiagram">
   <br>
   Figure 2: Class Diagram
 </p>

+There are no control classes in this diagram which was a big topic talked about.
+The boundary classes have direct interfcaing with the user to perform their tasks, but since each of these tasks were more of a one and done case it seemed unnecissary to make classes for just a collection of one or two functions for nearly 8 classes.

 ### 3.2 Use Case Diagram